Kintyre/ksconf/docs/source/install_advanced.rst

 Advanced Installation Guide
 ===========================

-The content in this document was split out from the :doc:`install` because it became unruly and the number of possible Python installation combinations and gotchas became very intense.
+The content in this document is a subsidiary to the :doc:`install` because it became disorganized and the number of possible Python installation combinations and snags intensified.
+However, that culminated in the collection of excellent information that is provided here.
-However, that means that there's lots of truly helpful stuff in here, but becoming a python packaging expert isn't my goal, so the Splunk app install approach was introduced to alleviate much of this pain.
+Please remember, the Splunk app install approach was introduced to alleviate several of these issues.

 A portion of this document is targeted at those who can't install packages as Admin or are forced to use Splunk's embedded Python.
 For everyone else, please start with the one-liner!